 #17 Updated by Andrew X almost 5 years ago

 +1.
 It is useful in case of deletion mistake and shit happens.

 Hard to believe this issue is still open.
 Here a comment in a issue was the intention of the deletion, and the whole issue ended up deleted.
 No-rollback, un-delete, soft-delete?
 Def useful option.
 No neg on the RM UI, it just requires a little tweak.

 #24 Updated by Igor Panassiouk over 4 years ago

 I use many roles in my installations and "Project Manager" and/or "Project Admin" should have a permission to delete issue.

 But for QA and audit purposes I'd prefer to restore and move such issues to special project, for example.

-#29 Updated by pee pee about 3 years ago
+#29 Updated by pee pee over 3 years ago

 I thought the delete button was for the update (it is located under the last update!!) and whoops my whole issue and al its updates are gone!!